 Sue Williamson (Founder and Managing Director)

 Before setting up the wonderful Tang Hall SMART in 2014, I worked as a teacher at (the also wonderful) Burnholme Community College, specialising in music and English.
 During my 20 years at the school, I took on various roles, such as Special Educational Needs Coordinator, Equalities Officer and Able, Gifted and Talented Coordinator - all of which helped to make this a rewarding and varied experience.
-At Tang Hall SMART I am the Chief Executive Officer, with a very hands-on approach.
-I take the lead on our Level 3 Music Course, I Lead on the Kick-Start Programme with Neil, and as well as contributing to the organisation that goes on behind the scenes, I take a key role on the video-creation for our on-line college.
-I am passionate about inclusion, empowerment and living life to the maximum and love working for Tang Hall SMART where I get a chance to work towards all these things.
+At Tang Hall SMART I am the Chief Executive Officer.
+I take the lead on our Level 3 Music Course, and insist on doing some of the teaching myself; I lead on ensuring the 'good health' and resilience of our organisation, both in terms of personnel (in liaison with Jane) and financially (in liaison with Neil).
+I lead on new business models, in developing partnerships, and have a quality assurance role across the organisation.
+I am passionate about inclusion, empowerment and living life to the maximum and I love working for Tang Hall SMART where I get a chance to work towards all these things.

 As for my personal life, I love reading, walking and I am still totally in love with music.
 Here is my most recent music adventure.facebook.com/SueWilliamsonAKAThePunkCrone

-Neil Card (Musical and Production Director, Company Secretary, Business and Finance Manager)
+Neil Card (Head of the College of Urban Arts and Sounds, Company Secretary, Business and Finance Manager)

 I first came to Tang Hall SMART as a participant then moved on, becoming a volunteer, and have been a paid member of staff since September 2016.
 I joined the governing board as Director of Music, and Company Secretary August 2017.
 I take responsibility for our accredited pathway with RSL, I co-lead on the delivery of our Youth Music and Kick-Start programmes with Sue, and I lead on the THS Music and Arts Community website - aimed at adults.
 One of my roles is to take responsibility for production and music content, and I run our record label, Musication.
 I am a recording artist in my own right under the name of D.Ni.L and I have released five albums on the Musication label; my sixth is currently being mixed and mastered.
 During the Lock-Down, I have been busy creating a new character for our productions, David, who now has his own twice-weekly show on Facebook and his own YouTube channel: David-THS Live